 Accredited by the Joint Board of Moderators acting on behalf of ICE, IStructE, CIHT and IHE for the Engineering Council UK, this degree is accredited as fully satisfying the educational base for an Incorporated Engineer (IEng).
 See www.jbm.org.uk for further information.

 Civil engineers tend to specialise in two areas – design and production.
 This course will prepare you for both:

-Graduation doesn’t have to be the end of your time with us.
-If you’d like to continue your studies and develop further skills with us, we offer a wide range of full-time and part-time postgraduate courses including MSc Civil Engineering and MSc Construction Project Management.
+Graduation doesn’t need to be the end of your time with us.
+If you would like to continue your studies and develop further skills with us, we offer a wide range of full-time and part-time postgraduate courses including MSc Civil Engineering and MSc Construction Project Management.